gknitn/ML-AI-IOT/README.md

-Charactor Length form txt file
+Charactor Length from txt file